laurendorman/JavaScriptMentoring/README.md

 # JavaScript Mentoring
-Mentoring at Cardinal Solution on Getting Legit With JavaScript.
+Mentoring at Cardinal Solutions on Getting Legit With JavaScript.
 Focus on learning VanillaJS.

 ## To Get Started
 ```